-25 § 850(b)(7) provides that "'Fixed recovery charges' means those nonbypassable rates and other charges, including, but not limited to, distribution, connection, disconnection, and Footnote continued on next page.
+23 § 850(b)(7) provides that "'Fixed recovery charges' means those nonbypassable rates and other charges, including, but not limited to, distribution, connection, disconnection, and termination rates and charges, that are authorized by the commission in a financing order to recover both of the following . . ."